Pushing Tin

 Pushing Tin is a 1999 American comedy-drama film directed by Mike Newell.
 It centers on Nick Falzone (John Cusack), a cocky air traffic controller who quarrels over proving "who's more of a man" with fellow employee Russell Bell (Billy Bob Thornton).
 The film is loosely based on the real-world New York TRACON radar facility.
-The film was produced by Fox 2000 Pictures and Regency Enterprises and released on April 23, 1999 by 20th Century Fox.
-Pushing Tin was a box-office failure and received mixed reviews.
+The film was produced by Fox 2000 Pictures and Regency Enterprises and released on April 23, 1999, by 20th Century Fox.
+Pushing Tin received mixed reviews from critics and was a box-office failure, grossing $8.4 million against a $33 million budget.
 The original music score was composed by Anne Dudley and Chris Seefried.

 Plot

 Nick "The Zone" Falzone and his fellow air traffic controllers at the New York TRACON pride themselves on their ability to handle the intense stress of being a controller for one of the busiest airspaces in the country, even boasting of the 50% drop-out rate for new additions to staff unable to cope with the pressure.
 The group is joined by the quiet and confident Russell Bell, a veteran of TRACONs in the Western US.

 Russell quickly proves to be exceptionally capable of handling the increased workload using unorthodox and risky methods.
 Nick feels challenged by the new controller's ability to outperform him at seemingly every task.
 He warns his supervisor Russell is a loose cannon, especially after discovering that Russell once stood on a runway to allow himself to be violently propelled by a landing commercial airliner's wake turbulence.

 At a supermarket, Nick encounters Russell's despondent young wife Mary, who is sobbing over a grocery cart full of alcohol.
 In consoling her, he ends up at the Bells' house, where they cheat on their respective spouses.
 Several days later, Mary informs Nick that she immediately told Russell about their one-night stand and that the confession has actually improved their marriage.

 Fearing retaliation, Nick confronts Russell at work and is confused and surprised by his even-tempered response to the situation.
 Meanwhile, Nick's wife, Connie seems to become more and more intrigued by Russell, and Nick becomes increasingly paranoid that he will eventually seek revenge by having sex with her.

 While out of town for his father-in-law's funeral, Nick can't bring himself to lie when a grieving Connie challenges him to say that he has never cheated on her.
 As their flight home approaches New York, she sarcastically boasts that she slept with Russell.
 The plane then makes an odd turn, and he believes Russell is harassing him, or possibly going insane, purposely directing the plane into a dangerous storm.